 When you think of bulimia, you’re most likely to think of bingeing and purging.
 However, these aren’t the only symptoms of the disorder.
 Bulimia can present itself through the following symptoms:

-In addition to mental stress, continued bingeing and purging also puts great strain the body.
-Unlike the eating disorder anorexia, people with bulimia may not appear to have significant weight loss.
-However, complications due to bulimia are serious and can put your life at risk.
+In addition to mental stress, continuous bingeing and purging puts great strain on the body.
+Unlike anorexia, another type of eating disorder, bulimia doesn’t necessarily have symptoms of significant weight loss.
+But the effects are still very real.

-Chronic self-induced vomiting can cause a variety of symptoms in the digestive tract, beginning at the mouth.
-The high acid content of vomit can damage teeth, causing enamel erosion, tooth sensitivity, and gum disease.
-Puffy cheeks or jaws come from swollen salivary glands.
-Excessive vomiting may cause a sore or swollen throat.
+A sore throat, stomach pain, or both may be the first obvious physical side effects of bulimia.
+As the disorder progresses, chronic self-induced vomiting can cause a variety of symptoms in the digestive tract, beginning at the mouth.
+Over time, the high acid content of vomit can damage teeth and cause enamel erosion, tooth sensitivity, and gum disease.
+Puffy cheeks or jaws may be noticed secondary to swollen salivary glands.

-Putting your finger down your own throat is one way that people with bulimia induce vomiting.
-Doing this over and over can scar the skin on your fingers and hands, due to exposure to acidity.
+Putting a finger down your own throat is one of the most common ways people with bulimia induce vomiting.
+Doing this over and over can cause callouses on the back of your hand (in the knuckle area) because of your knuckles coming in contact with your incisors.
+This phenomenon is known as Russell’s sign.
+The acidity scars the skin on your fingers and hands.

 Pregnant women who continue to engage in bingeing and purging behaviors face additional complications for themselves and their babies.
 These include: